tianshang486/mysql/intl.en-US/RDS MySQL Database/Database proxy(read/write splitting)/Dedicated proxy.md

     **Note:**

-    -   If RDS instances have different configurations, their default proxy endpoints are of different network types.
-For more information, see [t1938621.md\#]().
+    -   The default network type varies based on the instance configuration.
+For more information, see [Create a proxy endpoint for a dedicated proxy](/intl.en-US/RDS MySQL Database/Database proxy(read/write splitting)/Create a proxy endpoint for a dedicated proxy.md).
     -   We recommend that you specify the number of dedicated proxies as the rounded-up integer of the total number of CPU cores of your RDS instance and its read-only RDS instances divided by 8.
-A maximum of 60 dedicated proxies are supported
+A maximum of 60 dedicated proxies are supported.

-        For example, if your RDS instance has eight CPU cores and its read-only RDS instances have four CPU cores, the recommended number of dedicated proxies is 2 based on the following formula: \(8 + 4\)/8 = 1.5 \(rounded up to 2\).
+        For example, if your RDS instance has 8 CPU cores and its read-only RDS instances have 4 CPU cores, the recommended number of dedicated proxies is 2 based on the following formula: \(8 + 4\)/8 = 1.5 \(rounded up to 2\).

     ![Enable the database proxy feature](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/6040359951/p99416.png)